dspeth/aoa_urea/README.md

-Repository for the scripts associated with the sequence analyses part of the work described in Stuerenberg, Kitzinger, et al.
+Repository for the scripts associated with the sequence analyses part of the work described in Stuehrenberg, Kitzinger, et al.